mlcb-jlu/MedImgSeg/README.md

 sudo ./start_test.sh
 sudo ./start_crf.sh
 ```
-Then you should get the dataset folders like:
+Then you should get the result folders like:
 ```
 your_project_location
  - results